Cryotherapy is a method of superfreezing tissue in order to destroy it. This article discusses cryotherapy of the skin.

 After the Procedure

-Cryotherapy works well for many patients.
+Cryotherapy works well for many people.
 Some skin lesions, especially warts, may need to be treated more than once.

 The treated area may look red after the procedure.
 A blister will often form within a few hours.
 It may appear clear or have a red or purple color.